alexrusin/Node.js-Express-Server-Tutorial/README.md

-# Node.js Express TypeScript Tutorial
+# Node.js Express Server Tutorial

 This is a simple Node.js Express project written in TypeScript.
 It demonstrates serving static files, rendering EJS templates, and providing a basic tasks API with form and JSON support.